Last Updated on 27th June 2022

 How it works

 Sensitive content is defined by Instagram as “posts that don’t necessarily break our rules, but could potentially be upsetting to some people.”
-This includes content that is violent, sexually explicit/suggestive, or promoting regulated drug/alcohol products.
+This includes content that is violent, sexually explicit/suggestive, or regulated drug/alcohol products.

 There are three options for the ‘level’ of sensitive content that can appear.
 These options have been renamed to help users better understand how this filtering system works.